breatfr/kindroid/README.md

 3. after any script update you'll need press F5 or close/reopen kindroid website to load the new script version.

 4. Enjoy :)

+## How to install the userscripts in few steps on mobile
+coming soon